 - If you wish to rollover superannuation funds to a New Zealand KiwiSaver scheme we will disclose your personal information to that scheme provider in New Zealand;

-- If you wish to transfer funds from certain eligible overseas-based pension funds, we may disclose your personal information to the fund(s) in the relevant countries such as the United Kingdom and Ireland; or
+- If you wish to transfer funds from certain eligible overseas-based pension funds, we may disclose your personal information to the fund(s) in the relevant countries such as the United Kingdom and Ireland; and

 8. How do we hold and protect your personal information?

-Much of the personal information we hold about you will be stored electronically in secure data servers and data centres that are located in Australia and that are owned by the ESI Group or external service providers.
+Much of the personal information we hold about you will be stored electronically in secure data servers and data centres that are located in Australia, and that are owned by the ESI Group or external service providers.
 Some of the personal information we hold about you will be stored in paper files.